johnpapa/vscode-peacock/docs/guide/README.md

 | Peacock: Show and Copy Current Color            | Shows the current color and copies it to the clipboard                                                                             |

 ## Integrations

+Peacock integrates with other extensions, as described in this section.

 ### VS Live Share Integration